Week Four: Entertaining

 Brunch: the under-appreciated get-together meal.

 ‘Round these parts, brunch is most definitely not an under-appreciated meal!
 It’s a weekend tradition for many, and whenever I have friends or family visiting, Steven and I nearly always take them for brunch.
 We’re lucky to have a few top-notch vegan brunch choices in Maryland and D.C., so I figured I’d share them with you today.
-(If you’re looking for a whopping big post of brunch-y recipes and inspiration, I direct you here.)
+(If you’re looking for a whopping big post of DIY vegan brunch recipes and inspiration, I direct you here.)
 Now, on to the list!
 Here are my recommendations for the best vegan brunch in Maryland.

 I’ve sung the praises of this Frederick-based establishment a fair few times over the past few months, and for good reason.
 Not only are their doughnuts top-notch, but they have a fabulous and creative selection of all-day brunch eats!
 Think PBR-infused Belgian waffles, big ol’ plates of huevos rancheros, and decadent apple pie stuffed French toast.
 Their coffee is also exceptional; it’s from a local woman-owned, fair-trade roaster and is just really, really tasty.
 Get here early to make sure there are doughnuts available, and stake your spot early — tables fill up fast!

 Smoke and Barrel